sscortescu/blog/content/posts/newyear2023.md

 2. Run a marathon in under 4 hours
 3. Grow my existing friendships and make new ones

-# How’s it going, Stefan
+# 🤗How’s it going, Stefan

-*I’m thinking of making this a permanent section in the blog.
+*Thanks for asking!
+I’m thinking of making this a permanent section in the blog.
 This way, I can keep the complaining isolated, and you can skip it.
 Win win!*

 It’s hitting me that after 1 and a half months of work, I don’t yet have something solid to jump on.
 Having missed my previous deadline (December 2022) for settling on an idea and starting to develop it is creating some anxiety.
 So I’m putting a lot of pressure on myself to find a problem worth solving.
 That’s creating anxiety, which I turn into procrastination - you know, because it’s impossible to fail at scrolling on LinkedIn.